tchangalov/tchangalov.github.io/src/content/blog/3 Migrating Orc to Parquet.md

 All legacy data has to be migrated and verified.
 Below is the assurance strategy I would use:
 - Evaluate/monitor instance fleet and operational plan.
 - Row counts must match for all partitions.
-- Full data comparison must match in 1 of every 30 partitions.
+- Full data comparison must match for a sample of the data at regular intervals.

 ### Performance